Detention “Shelters,” International Isolation, Growing Migration Pressures

 Using data and analysis to promote the human rights of migrant detainees

-Every day, tens of thousands of men, women, and children are detained across the globe for reasons related to their immigration status: asylum seekers, undocumented migrants, refugees, trafficking victims, torture survivors, stateless persons, and others.
+Every day, hundreds of thousands of people are detained across the globe for reasons related to their immigration status, including children, asylum seekers, refugees, trafficking victims, torture survivors, stateless persons, and others.
 The GDP relentlessly pursues information about where they are locked up and how they are treated to ensure that their human rights are respected.

 Learn more